PaulZC/IridiumSBD/documentation/README.md

 ## I2C Interfacing

-Connections to the Qwiic Iridium are made by SparkFun's standard 4-pin Qwiic connector.
+Connections to the Qwiic Iridium are made via SparkFun's standard 4-pin Qwiic connector.
 The four pins are:

 | Pin | Signal | Usual Wire Color |
 | --- | --- | --- |